Phil Taylor (darts player): 2007 to 2008

 at the Las Vegas Desert Classic, and lost at the World Matchplay in Blackpool.
 At the World Grand Prix in Dublin, he lost to Adrian Gray.
 Taylor feared that his career was in decline but vowed to continue until 2012.

 Having appeared in 14 out of 14 PDC World Darts Championship finals between 1994 and 2007, Taylor's record run came to an end in 2008 where he was beaten in the quarter-final.
 This was the first time that he had not reached the final stage of the PDC World Darts Championship.
-Taylor had been taken to the final set in each of his first three rounds before eventually losing to Wayne Mardle 5–4 (sets) despite leading 3–0 at one stage.
+Taylor had been taken to the final set in each of his first three rounds before eventually losing to Wayne Mardle 5–4 (sets) after winning the opening three sets.

 Before the start of the Premier League tournament, Taylor unveiled some new black 26g darts.
-Despite a poor start to his Premier League Darts campaign which included three defeats in his first four matches, Taylor ultimately finished at the top of the Premier League standings.
+After a poor start to his Premier League Darts campaign which included three defeats in his first four matches, Taylor ultimately finished at the top of the Premier League standings.
 He beat Adrian Lewis 11–1 with a 112.68 average in the semi-final, and went on to win his fourth consecutive Premier League title with a 16–8 victory over Wade whilst averaging 108.36.
 He won his second US Open title in May 2008, defeating Colin Lloyd in the final.
 At the UK Open, Taylor was defeated 10–9 in the quarter-final by Raymond van Barneveld.

 Taylor went on a surge of form from the spring of 2008, by winning his fourth Las Vegas Desert Classic title.
 Taylor then went on to win the World Matchplay, World Grand Prix, the inaugural European Championship, and the Grand Slam of Darts.